 GVK Mumbai International Airport Limited (MIAL) is a Public-Private-Partnership (PPP) joint venture between GVK led consortium (74%) and Airports Authority of India (26%), formed in May 2006.

 GVK MIAL was given the mandate to modernize and upgrade the Chhatrapati Shivaji Maharaj International Airport (CSMIA), Mumbai, the first brownfield airport under PPP in India.
 Through this transformational initiative, GVK MIAL aims to make CSMIA one of the world’s best airports which consistently delights customers and being the pride of Mumbai.

 CSMIA is located in the heart of the financial capital of India -Mumbai and is one of the busiest airports on the Indian subcontinent.
 The integrated Terminal 2, which went operational from 12th February 2014, has a design capacity to serve 40 million passengers annually.
 CSMIA handles more than 50 passenger airlines connecting Mumbai to 47 international destinations and 59 domestic destinations.

 CSMIA is leading Indian Airport for international air cargo traffic.
 It handles approximately one million tonnes of cargo per annum.
-Catering to approximately 60 airlines enabling the movement of cargo to over 500 destinations worldwide, CSMIA is the first airport in India and third in Asia to obtain 'IATA CEIV Pharma' accreditation.
-CSMIA is also a strategic partner of Pharma.aero and thus considered the primary pharma cargo hub of the country.
+Catering to approximately 50 airlines enabling the movement of cargo to over 500 destinations...